jaramp/better-better-teleporter/CONTRIBUTING.md

 ### Build Outputs

 The compiled DLL will appear under `BetterBetterTeleporter/bin/Release/netstandard2.1/`.
 The DLL will also be automatically copied into your BepInEx plugins folder.
-See variables in `BetterBetterTeleporter.csproj`:
+See variables in `Directory.Build.props`:

 - `GameDir`: Install location for Lethal Company
 - `BepInExDir`: Location of active BepInEx folder, which may depend on your mod manager.

-`build.targets` will run the following automation:
+`BetterBetterTeleporter/build.targets` will run the following automation:

 1. **Version Sync**: Ensures the Thunderstore `manifest.json` version matches the `.csproj` version.
 2. **Changelog Check**: If the changelog does not contain the current version, prints a warning message.